OKX

 - Type-safe: Configuration is validated at startup before placing any orders.

-- Clear: Field names explain purpose (
+- Clear: Field names explain intent, such as

 Order querying

-| Feature | Linear Perpetual Swap | Notes |
+| Feature | Linear perpetual swap | Notes |

 |---|---|---|